grafana/mimir/docs/sources/mimir/references/architecture/components/ingester.md

 ### Replication and availability

-Writes to the Mimir cluster are successful if a quorum of ingesters received the data.
+Writes to the Mimir cluster are successful if a majority of ingesters received the data.
 With the default replication factor of 3, this means 2 out of 3 writes to ingesters must succeed.
 If the Mimir cluster loses a minority of ingesters, the in-memory series samples held by the lost ingesters are available in at least one other ingester, meaning no time series samples are lost.
 If a majority of ingesters fail, time series might be lost if the failure affects all the ingesters holding the replicas of a specific time series.